soub4i/soubai.me/content/posts/notes-from-br.md

 A tech community is, by definition, "a group of individuals united by their passion for technology."
 Claiming ownership or special privileges over such a collective is fundamentally misguided.
 Moreover, attacking those who disagree with your narrative reveals a deeper issue.

 Communities, like natural systems, thrive when they maintain healthy core values and clear leadership rotation.
-No individual should hold permanent advantages survival depends on merit and contribution.
+No individual should hold permanent advantages.
+Survival depends on merit and contribution.

 > “Talk is cheap.
 Show me the code.” - Linus Torvalds